1 Chronicles 27 – Tribal Leaders and Officials of State

 Furthermore, over the tribes of Israel: the officer over the Reubenites was Eliezer the son of Zichri; over the Simeonites, Shephatiah the son of Maachah; over the Levites, Hashabiah the son of Kemuel; over the Aaronites, Zadok; over Judah, Elihu, one of David’s brothers; over Issachar, Omri the son of Michael; over Zebulun, Ishmaiah the son of Obadiah; over Naphtali, Jerimoth the son of Azriel; over the children of Ephraim, Hoshea the son of Azaziah; over the half-tribe of Manasseh, Joel the son of Pedaiah; over the half-tribe of Manasseh in Gilead, Iddo the son of Zechariah; over Benjamin, Jaasiel the son of Abner; over Dan, Azarel the son of Jeroham.
 These were the leaders of the tribes of Israel.

 a.
-The officer over the Reubenites was Eliezer the son of Zichri: This list describes tribal leaders who were not priests or military leaders, but administrators in the civil service of the Kingdom of Israel.
+The officer over the Reubenites was Eliezer the son of Zichri: This list describes tribal leaders who were not priests or military leaders, but administrators in the civil service of the kingdom of Israel.

 i.
 “We have the account of the order of the civil service, that which related simply to the political state of the king and the kingdom.”
 (Clarke)

 b.
-These were the leaders of the tribes of Israel: For some reason, the tribes of Asher and Gad are excluded on this list.
+These were the leaders of the tribes of Israel: For some reason, the tribes of Asher and Gad are excluded from this list.
 “In this enumeration there is no mention of the tribes of Asher and Gad.
 Probably the account of these has been lost from this register.
 These rulers appear to have been all honorary men, like the lords lieutenants of our counties.”
 (Clarke)

 2. (23-34) Officials in King David’s government.